 You’re happily living together and the next natural step seems to be marriage, to make your love and commitment official and legally binding.
 But how can you know that this relationship is ‘the one’ – a partnership for life, and the one that will endure?
 Love and marriage is more important than simply planning a wedding; here’s why.

 It all starts with falling in love and yet every relationship has a unique dynamic that can, and will, change over time just as both partners will also evolve and grow.
 We are very different people in our twenties than in middle age and later years, and nothing stays the same so how can we be sure that the person we marry is ‘the one’?
-Some simply say ‘when you know, you know’ – and it’s all about love but getting married is so much more to consider.
+Some simply say ‘when you know, you know’ – and it’s all about love but there’s so much more to consider.

 Love is a verb and not just a flowery description of romance or lust.
 Love is kind, patient, forgiving and nurturing and marriage is about being there for that one person for the rest of your lives, no matter what.
 It is essential to ask yourself, and your fiancé, how you really feel about love, marriage, having children (or not) and what you both need and want for the future.